fareen341/Django-notes/README.md

  1) Provide a one-off default now (will be set on all existing rows with a null value for this column)
  2) Quit, and let me add a default in models.py

+This error is bcoz we have added some data in the database, now the new column we added and the old column need some data that is why it asks for default data.

+To remove this error we can delete the all the (migartions files added+__pycache__ in both app and migrations).
 </pre>